intel-lab-lkp/linux/Documentation/gpu/vgaarbiter.rst

                 event if something changes on any card (not just the target)

         card_ID is of the form "PCI:domain:bus:dev.fn".
-It can be set to "default" to go back to the system default card (TODO: not implemented yet).
+It can be set to "default" to go back to the system default card.
 Currently, only PCI is supported as a prefix, but the userland API may support other bus types in the future, even if the current kernel implementation doesn't.

 Note about locks: